Introduction

 A commonly used example is that of a high-performance Formula One pit crew.
-Acting as a high-performance agile team, the pit crew strives to maximize efficiency and ensuring the driver loses as little time as possible during the pit stop.
+Acting as a high-performance agile team, the pit crew strives to maximize efficiency and ensure the driver loses as little time as possible during the pit stop.
 They must combine coordination, speed, success, and customer focus (getting the driver out to the race in less than 3 seconds) to efficiently complete their objective and promote customer success.

-Business agility aims to shift the organization left from Project Project Management (PPM) to Adaptive Portfolio Management and finally to Agile Portfolio Management.
+Given the limitations already mentioned, a shift to the left is required to scale agility at an enterprise level, moving from Adaptive Project Management to Adaptive Portfolio Management.
+Why does shifting left towards business agility matter?
+Business agility aims to shift the organization left from Project Portfolio Management (PPM) to Adaptive Portfolio Management and finally to Agile Portfolio Management.
 These states allow an organization to become more purpose-driven and react more quickly to changing market conditions.

-The more an organization shifts left to more agile ways of work, the easier it is to focus on meeting customer expectations and business outcomes.
+The more an organization shifts left to more agile ways of working, the easier it is to focus on meeting customer expectations and business outcomes.
 As you shift left, you will accelerate customer value delivery from your agile transformation journey.

 Today, most organizations reside in the middle, with complete, partial, or mixed Adaptive Portfolio Management implementations.
 At this stage, some agile scaling might be incorporated into the planning cycle, such as defining agile programs or finding ways to drive velocity in agile teams while still having waterfall projects incorporated into a large portfolio.